Matti Ruohola

 Matti Santeri Ruohola (12 June 1940 – 16 February 2014) was a Finnish actor and comedian.

 Biography

 Ruohola began acting as early as 1965 and has made several appearances in mostly film, but also in Finnish television and comedy.
-He has appeared in films such as the 1983 James Bond spoof Agent 000 and the Deadly Curves opposite actors Ilmari Saarelainen and Tenho Saurén but more recently since 1990 has provided the Moominpappa's and Stinky's voice for Finnish cartoons such as Moomin.
+He has appeared in films such as the 1983 James Bond spoof Agent 000 and the Deadly Curves opposite actors Ilmari Saarelainen and Tenho Saurén but more recently since 1990 has provided the Finnish voices of Moominpappa and Stinky for the Finnish-Japanese series Moomin.